 Canal boating in the UK is like stepping back in time.
 The country boasts over 3,200 kilometers of navigable waterways, many of which date back to the late 18th century.
 These canals played a pivotal role in the Industrial Revolution, and today, they offer a tranquil escape from the hustle and bustle of modern life.

-We decided to embark on this adventure to experience the slower pace of travel, reconnect with nature, and explore parts of the UK that are often overlooked.
+We decided to embark on this Ultimate UK Canal Boat Adventure to experience the slower pace of travel, reconnect with nature, and explore parts of the UK that are often overlooked.
 Our narrowboat, with a top speed of ‘walking pace,’ allowed us to truly unwind and appreciate the journey, not just the destination.

 The Plan: Shropshire Union and Llangollen Canals